marciofrayze/rackstep/README.md

 Main goals are:
 - be as simple as possible.
 - keep the source code small.
-- implement only the necessary; no overcomplication.
+- implement only the necessary; no overcomplications.
 - allow easy implementation of microservices.
-- use a pure object-oriented approach, avoiding DSLs and configuration files.
+- be a pure object-oriented approach, avoiding DSLs and configuration files.

 ## Status